OliverC96/OliverC96/README.md

-## Oliver Clennan - Aspiring Software Developer
+## Hey, I'm Oliver!

-A diligent, and hard-working Computer Science graduate with a passion for frontend and full-stack software development.
-Seeking an entry-level position where I can collaborate with others, explore new technologies, and employ my skills to have a tangible impact.
+I am a diligent, and hard-working Computer Science graduate with a passion for frontend and full-stack software development.

+I'm currently seeking an entry-level position where I can collaborate with others, explore new technologies, and employ my skills to have a tangible impact.

 I'm attentive, driven, and eager to grow as a developer.
 I am always open to new ideas and approaches, and love learning about new technologies and their applications.